Eric Lange

-Eric Lange (born February 19, 1973) is an American actor.
-He is known for his work on television, where he has appeared in a wide variety of both supporting and leading roles.
+Eric Lange (born February 19, 1973) is an American character actor.
+He is known for his extensive work on television, where he has appeared in a wide variety of both supporting and leading roles.

 Lange played the recurring roles of Stuart Radzinsky on the ABC series Lost (2009) and Erwin Sikowitz in the Nickelodeon series Victorious (2010–13), and had his mainstream breakthrough for playing David Tate/Kenneth Hasting on the FX series The Bridge (2013).
-He earned acclaim for starring as Bill Stechner on the crime drama Narcos (2016) and Lyle Mitchell on Showtime's Escape at Dannemora (2018), which earned a nomination for the Critics' Choice Television Award for Best Supporting Actor in a Movie/Miniseries.
+He earned acclaim for starring as Bill Stechner on the crime drama Narcos (2016), Lyle Mitchell on Showtime's Escape at Dannemora (2018) which earned a nomination for the Critics' Choice Television Award for Best Supporting Actor in a Movie/Miniseries, Lou Burke on the Netflix original series Brand New Cherry Flavor (2021), Detective Gene Holcomb on the HBO series Perry Mason (2020-2022), and Byron Stallings on the Apple TV+ series Sugar (2024).

-Lange's film roles include Sam Larson in the independent film AM1200 (2008), Andy Beyer in the sports drama Secretariat (2010), Dr. Silverman in the comedy-drama Danny Collins (2015), Whitehurst in the neo-Western mystery Wind River (2017), and Blake Denton/Him in the horror Antebellum (2020).
+Lange's film roles include Sam Larson in the independent film AM1200 (2008), Andy Beyer in the sports drama Secretariat (2010), a cameraman in the neo-noir Nightcrawler (2014), Dr. Silverman in the comedy-drama Danny Collins (2015), Whitehurst in the neo-Western mystery Wind River (2017), Blake Denton/Him in the horror Antebellum (2020) and Ralph Seegan in the action horror Day Shift (2022).

-Early and personal life
+Early life

 Eric Lange was born in Hamilton, Ohio and graduated from Fairfield High School and Miami University in Oxford, Ohio.
 He has Danish ancestry.
-He is married to Lisa Sabatino, who works as a sales rep in California.
-They married on November 9, 2013 and have two children.